-Parents are sometimes not prepared for their children's curiosity and desire to know more about their genetic background.
+Parents are sometimes unprepared for their children's curiosity and desire to know more about their genetic background.
 To move out of the secrecy and shame that has for so long shrouded donor conception, the DSR will continue to educate parents and the general public on the importance of honoring and supporting children's natural drive to know more about their identity.

 It might be hard to understand the value of the DSR if you've never used our website to connect with your own or your child's genetic relatives or if you've never had an urgent medical issue to share with your donor family.
-Or, if you've never been notified of an urgent medical issue that warranted medical screenings or preventative medicine.
+Or if you've never been notified of an urgent medical issue that warranted medical screenings or preventative medicine.
 Or if you've not yet created life-long relationships with a group of people that you or your child is related to, including donors- right from pregnancy or birth.
 There is now an entire generation of donor-conceived people who have been able to grow up knowing their half-siblings and biological parents.

 We send adult donor-conceived people (DCP) to the DNA sites all the time.
-But think about it, if all parents were educated about the importance of connecting right from the start, many of those people would have had the opportunity to grow up knowing their half-siblings and biological parents, instead of having to wait until they were adults to try and find each other via other methods.
+But think about it: if all parents were educated about the importance of connecting right from the start, many of those people would have had the opportunity to grow up knowing their half-siblings and biological parents instead of having to wait until they were adults to try and find each other via other methods.
 Same for donors- if they were properly educated, more would connect earlier on the DSR with families.
-Too many facilities instill fears about parents wanting money and donors wanting to parent, just to keep these folks from connecting early on with each other.
-How do I know this?
-Because I speak with these folks all the time who say, "Why didn't anyone tell me?"
-And too many DCP ask their parents, “If I could have grown up knowing my half-siblings (and donor) why didn’t you let me?”

 Sperm banks could consider what is in the best interests of the children they're helping to create and properly educate prospective donors and parents about the importance of connecting early on (not waiting 18 years).
 Dozens of egg facilities write the DSR into their donor-parent agreements, allowing parents and donors to connect right from pregnancy/birth.
 Sperm banks could do the same.
 It would just take one to get the ball rolling in the right direction.